mnebuerquo/compose-example/readme.md

 Using a Dockerfile in a different place than the build context, 1.18.0 works fine, but 1.20.1 gives an error.

+# What should happen:

+This is the file system tree for this repo:
+.
+├── 1.18.0.log
+├── 1.20.1.log
+├── compose
+│   ├── docker-compose.yml
+│   ├── dockerfile
+│   │   └── Dockerfile
+│   └── run.sh
+├── context
+│   ├── app.py
+│   └── requirements.txt
+├── readme.md
+├── runtest.sh
+└── tree.txt

+3 directories, 10 files

+The `compose/run.sh` script exports environment variables to substitute the build context and Dockerfile path in the `docker-compose.yml`. the context and Dockerfile are in different places, so that they can be inserted into an existing project without cluttering its repo.
+Or they can be used to build a project while being separate from its repo.

 # How to test:

 1. Clone this repo to a machine running docker-compose.
 1. Run `runtest.sh` at the command prompt.